tugayyildiz/Bank-Credit-Score-Prediction/README.md

 # Bank Credit Score Prediction

-This contains a neural network implementation which predict a credit score for bank customers.
+This repository contains a neural network implementation which predict a credit score for bank customers.

 ## Files